Farmall Regular: Variants

 A "Fairway" model was produced with wider steel wheels for use on golf courses.
 Narrow-tread models were sold, as well as an orchard variant with sheet metal fenders.
 About 31,000 Regulars of all kinds were produced, selling for between $825 and $950.

 Updates

 When the Farmall F-30 was introduced in 1931, the base Farmall became the Farmall Regular.
 More than 134,000 Farmalls of all types were sold through 1931, when it began to be replaced by the Farmall F-20, F-30 and F-12.

 Comparable product

 The Fordson F was a similar product offered by Fordson.

+The John Deere Model D was a competing tractor from John Deere.